li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

     ## [1] 60.27096

+    ## [1] 43.98635

-The mean age in the dataset is 39.43 years and the mean duration of last US migration is 60.27 months (about 5 years).
+The mean age in the dataset is 39.43 years ; the mean duration of last US migration is 60.27 months (about 5 years); and the mean duration of first US migration is 43.99 months (less than 3.5 years).

-## 2\.
+## 3\.
 Multiple Linear Regression Model

 In an effort to explain which characteristics of candidates influence their household income, we will be using a multiple linear regression